 ** If you want to climb Dhampus Peak, then you will have to pay for Peak Permit Fee and also the porter fee is high.
 But, if you Climb Throng peak, you don’t need to pay for Peak Permit and the porter ss available at the normal rate.
 The elevation of Dhampus Peak and Thorong peak is almost same.

 Preparation - We have selected a walking weekend to help you adjust to the goal of the trek.
 The weekend has two walks with advice and techniques for clothing and gear given also.
 On the Saturday we will climb one of Irelands highest peaks during a day hike and on Sunday morning early we will go on a night hike simulating the requirements on the summit day of a trek which takes you out of your comfort zone prior to the real thing.
 This method allows your body and mind to adjust to the challenge ahead.
 For more info on this we also run Fitness Assessment and Hill-walking weekends, go to our Irish Training Section.

 We suggest a training program of at least 6 months intensive to comfortably trek this trail.

 Months 1-2 This should include weekly/fortnightly hillwalking for 3hrs+ with a small/medium pack of weight of 5-10kg approx

-You will need a valid full passport, please ensure it at least have six months before expiring before we leave.
+You will need a valid full passport, please ensure it has at least six months before expiring prior to departure.
 Before applying for Visa please check dates on passport.
 Please bring 4-passport photos for visas.

-We will need to get visa and this can be got on entry.
+We will need to get the visa and this can be got upon entry to Nepal.